Maxwell-Bloch equations without spectral broadening: the long-time asymptotics of an input pulse in a long two-level laser amplifier: Introduction and results

 where $C\in\mathbb{R}$ is an arbitrary number, and where the parameter $m$ characterizes the behaviour of the reflection coefficient $r(.)$ and is specified more precisely in Assumptions \ref{assumption_1+}, \ref{assumption_1} below.
 Together with the causality principle (Theorem \ref{thm_caus}) it covers completely the region $0 \leq t \leq x + \frac{1}{4x}\(m \ln x + C_1 \ln\ln x\)^2, \quad C_1\in\mathbb{R}.$

 Theorem \ref{thm_tail} covers the region

 where $\sigma$ is an arbitrary number in the interval $(0,\frac12).$

-In Theorem \ref{thm_really_close_light_cone}, we need to make one of the following assumptions on the behaviour of the reflection coefficient $r(k).$ We assume the fulfilment of Assumption \ref{assumption_1+} in parts I, II of Theorem~\ref{thm_really_close_light_cone}, and the slightly weaker Assumption~\ref{assumption_1} in parts III, IV.
+In Theorem \ref{thm_really_close_light_cone}, we need to make one of the following assumptions on the behaviour of the reflection coefficient $r(k)$ in the Zakharov-Shabat spectral problem for the Dirac operator with potential defined by the input pulse $\mathcal{E}_1(t)$.
+We assume the fulfilment of Assumption \ref{assumption_1+} in parts I, II of Theorem~\ref{thm_really_close_light_cone}, and the slightly weaker Assumption~\ref{assumption_1} in parts III, IV.

-\begin{Assumption} Let the reflection coefficient $r(.)$ satisfy the following condition: there exist a real number $m>1$ and a nonzero complex number $C\in\mathbb{C}\setminus\left\{0\right\}$ such that
+\begin{Assumption} Let the reflection coefficient $r(.)$ satisfy the following condition: there exist a real number $m\geq2$ and a nonzero complex number $C\in\mathbb{C}\setminus\left\{0\right\}$ such that